 Your Opt-Out Rights

 - Opting Out of Clean-Lead.com’s® Database.
-You may click here to send an email to us to opt out of Clean-Lead.com’s database.
+You may send us an email (Pam.Leeds@Clean-Lead.com) to opt out of Clean-Lead.com’s database.
 If you do so, please include the following information in your email: (a) first and last name, and (b) current address.
 We also recommend that you provide us with other addresses you have lived at in the past five years, which may help us to opt you out even if we have not yet acquired your current address information.
 If you decide to opt out in this way, we will stop using data in Clean-Lead.com’s proprietary database to help our customers send or tailor ads and content to you, including through email, direct mail or online display marketing.
 (It usually takes us between 30 to 60 days to process this opt out through all of our databases.)
 Doing so will not opt you out of our customers’ or our partners’ databases, only data in Clean-Lead.com’s own database – so other companies that we work with may still send ads, offers and content to you.

 - Opting Out of Online Targeting.
 If you wish to opt out of other third party ad platforms and ad networks (including ones we work with and may have transferred data to in the past), we recommend visiting the opt-out pages offered by the Network Advertising Initiative and the DAA’s AboutAds program.
 Opting out through the above methods will cause one or more opt-out cookies to be set on your browser or device, to indicate that you have opted out.
 Opting out in this way won’t prevent you from seeing ads: but it will in many cases lead the companies listed to stop customizing ads based on inferences they have made about you or your interests.
 Note that opt-outs are browser-specific, so opting out on one browser will not affect a second browser or device that you use.
 For the same reason, if you buy a new device, change browsers or clear all cookies, you’ll need to perform this opt-out task again.